ppy/osu-wiki/wiki/osu!_wiki/Contribution_guide/GitHub_web-based_editor/en.md

 1. Click the current branch's name in the bottom left corner, or press `F1` and type `branch`.

-  - Select `Create new branch...`, enter the name of the branch and press `Enter`.
+  - Select `Create new branch...`, enter the name of the branch, and press `Enter`.
-  - To help yourself remember what your work is roughly about, choose a descriptive name, such as `de-modding-v2` for a German translation of [Beatmap Discussion](/wiki/Beatmap_Discussion).
+  - To help yourself remember what your work is roughly about, choose a descriptive name.
+As an example, for a German translation of [Beatmap Discussion](/wiki/Beatmap_Discussion), you could write `de-modding-v2`.

 2. To return to your changes, select the appropriate branch's name in the previous dropdown.